Black people and temple and priesthood policies (LDS Church): Racial restrictions end in 1978

 Apostle Gordon B. Hinckley (a participant in the meetings to reverse the ban), in a churchwide fireside said, "Not one of us who was present on that occasion was ever quite the same after that.
 Nor has the Church been quite the same.
 All of us knew that the time had come for a change and that the decision had come from the heavens.
 The answer was clear.
 There was perfect unity among us in our experience and in our understanding."

 The announcement about the removal of the priesthood ban was issued to the public in the weekly Church News supplement to the Deseret News, which also included admonitions from Kimball not to "cross racial lines in dating and marrying".

-On June 11, 1978, three days after the announcement of the revelation, Joseph Freeman, a member of the church since 1973, became the first Black man to be ordained to the office of elder in the Melchizedek priesthood since the ban was lifted, while several others were ordained into the Aaronic priesthood that same day.
+On June 11, 1978, three days after the announcement of the policy changes, Joseph Freeman, a member of the church since 1973, became the first black man to be ordained to the office of elder in the Melchizedek priesthood since the ban was lifted, while several others were ordained into the Aaronic priesthood that same day.

-Later in 1978, McConkie called to repentance all those who questioned the revelations received by the prophet with regards to the priesthood ban.
-He went on to clarify that previous statements made by himself and other church leaders on the subject were to be forgotten and that the focus of the gospel should be on current revelations.
+Later in 1978, McConkie called to repentance all those who questioned the changes with regards to the temple and priesthood bans.
+He went on to clarify that previous statements made by himself and other church leaders on the subject were to be forgotten and that the focus of the gospel should be on current teachings.
 (Note: Bruce R. McConkie said, "There are statements in our literature by the early brethren which we have interpreted to mean that the Negroes would not receive the priesthood in mortality.
 I have said the same things, and people write me letters and say, "You said such and such, and how is it now that we do such and such?"
 And all I can say to that is that it is time disbelieving people repented and got in line and believed in a living, modern prophet.
 Forget everything that I have said, or what President Brigham Young or President George Q. Cannon or whomsoever has said in days past that is contrary to the present revelation.
 We spoke with a limited understanding and without the light and knowledge that now has come into the world....
 We get our truth and our light line upon line and precept upon precept.
 We have now had added a new flood of intelligence and light on this particular subject, and it erases all the darkness and all the views and all the thoughts of the past.
 They don't matter any more ....
 It doesn't make a particle of difference what anybody ever said about the Negro matter before the first day of June of this year."
 Bruce R. McConkie, 1978.
 All Are Alike Unto God, A SYMPOSIUM ON THE BOOK OF MORMON, The Second Annual Church Educational System Religious Educator's Symposium, August 17–19, 1978.)